 - A record 69 student-athletes were named to conference all-academic teams

-- Three NC State student-athletes were awarded ACC post-graduate scholarships – the highest number of honorees among all ACC schools
+- Three NC State student-athletes were awarded ACC post-graduate scholarships in 2013 – the highest number of honorees among all ACC schools

 Alumni may leave NC State, but NC State never leaves them.
 They carry NC State’s mission of education, research and outreach to every field of inquiry and every corner of the globe.